 …I actually felt I was reading about Jace while reading about Will.
 Like Jace, Will too is gorgeous, rude and strong.
 While imagining Will I would end up seeing Jace (actor Dominic Sherwood from the Shadowhunter series) because they are very similar.
 The only difference between them is that Will probably is a lot meaner than Jace.
 He supposedly has a darker side to him (which Jace also had but in another way) which is yet to be exposed.
 It will be interesting to see where this ‘dark’ side leads to.
 But for now, I do not like him as the main character because I found him to be a typical fiction ‘bad boy’ that we find in every other book.
 There is nothing interesting about Will.

 …I did not like Tessa either.
 Tessa too feels like any other damsel in distress.
 There is nothing novel about her character.
-She is an orphan who has absolutely relatives in this world and is basically on her own.
+She is an orphan who has absolutely no relatives in this whole-wide-world and is basically on her own.
 She meets two boys one dark and mysterious and one weak and helpful.
-She finds herself torn between these two boys which complete the clichéd love triangle.
+She finds herself torn between these two boys which completes the clichéd love triangle.

 …I found the book to be too meh for all the hype.
 Fans have been lauding Clare for this series with 4 and 5-star rating but I am still to find a reason to like this book.
 I know I fall into the minority who are not crazy about Clare’s books and I also know that I will still go ahead and purchase The Dark Artifices series.
 Ugh!
 Clare’s books feel like a spouse from an arranged marriage.
 I’m trying too hard to like it even when I know it is not made for me.